vmario89/Attraccess/docs/user/resources/iots/mqtt/mqtt-setup-guide.md

        restart: unless-stopped
    ```

-2. Configure Attraccess to use TLS and authentication for connecting to the MQTT broker.
+2. Configure FabAccess to use TLS and authentication for connecting to the MQTT broker.

 ## Cloud-Based MQTT Brokers